-The NJABA Adult Services Workgroup is dedicated to promoting the professional practice of applied behavior analysis (ABA) in adult services and increasing both the private and public capacity through the New Jersey Division of Developmental Disabilities to provide high-quality, evidence-based behavior analytic services to all.
+The NJABA Adult Services Workgroup is dedicated to promoting the professional practice of applied behavior analysis (ABA) in adult services and increasing both private and public capacity to provide high-quality, evidence-based behavior analytic services to all.

 Video-conferencing is available for all meetings.
 The link is sent to workgroup members a few days prior to each meeting.